ncarlier/feedpushr/README.md

 - Support of [WebSub][websub] the open, simple, web-scale and decentralized pubsub protocol.
 - REST API with complete [OpenAPI][openapi] documentation.
+- Authentication mechanisms such as OpenID Connect.
 - Full feature Web UI and CLI to interact with the API.
 - Metrics production for monitoring.
+- Quota.

 ## Installation